drreynolds/smuhpc-workshop/source/session_8.rst

 After decomposition, we must map tasks onto processes with the goal that all tasks finish in the shortest time.

+.. index:: overhead

-We strive to minimize overheads for executing the tasks, including:
+We strive to minimize *overheads* for executing the tasks, including:

 * The time spent communicating between processors,